khulnasoft-bot/control-panel/docs/github-oauth.md

 There are three different type of OAuth actions:

-- `signin`: the user authenticates to an existing Koyeb account
+- `signin`: the user authenticates to an existing Snipkit account
-- `signup`: the user creates a new Koyeb account and authenticates to it
+- `signup`: the user creates a new Snipkit account and authenticates to it
-- `register`: the user is already authenticated and links a github account to their Koyeb account
+- `register`: the user is already authenticated and links a github account to their Snipkit account

 The action is passed to the initial API call on step 1, using the `action` query parameter.